soumyaranjan704/CodeHUB/HTML_JS_LOCALSTORAGE_CRUD/README.md

   - <u>EmployeeEdit.js</u> : it take ID From Url to Edit the Data inside our Local Storage
   - <u> EmployeeList</u> : Create TableFor Employee and also made with UI EventListener for Edit and Delete button
   - <u>Pagination.js</u> : Pagination Function How It Works
-  - <u>Utility.js</u> : this is some Utility Function Which hare common in Files, Like like CreateTable, URlDecoder, checkAttribute  - can be Use Directly via importing
+  - <u>Utility.js</u> : this is some Utility Function Which are common in Files, Like  CreateTable, URlDecoder, checkAttribute
+  - can be Use Directly via importing